Bhutan–India relations: Background

-Following the Chinese expedition to Tibet in 1910, Bhutan became a protected state of British India, signing a treaty allowing the British Raj in India to "guide" its foreign affairs and defence.
-Bhutan was one of the first to recognize India's independence in 1947 and both nations fostered close relations, signing a standstill agreement to maintain the existing relations and a treaty of friendship in 1949.
+Following the Chinese expedition to Tibet in 1910, Bhutan became a protectorate of the British Raj, signing a treaty allowing British India to "guide" its foreign affairs and defence.
+Bhutan was one of the first to recognize India's independence in 1947.
+When India gained independence in 1947, Bhutan, like other princely states, also became independent.
+Bhutan first signed a Standstill Agreement to maintain the existing relations, and then the Treaty of Friendship in 1949, making it a protected state of independent India, much as it had been before Indian independence, thereby fostering close relations between the two.
 Their importance was augmented by the 1950 annexation of Tibet by the People's Republic of China and China's border claims on both Bhutan and India.
 India shares a 605 km border with Bhutan and is its largest trading partner, accounting for 98 percent of its exports and 90 percent of its imports.

 Military cooperation

 A 2,000 strong Indian Military Training Team (IMTRAT) is permanently based in western Bhutan to train the Royal Bhutan Army, while other units regularly cooperate with the Royal Bhutan Army.